 You can capture a vApp to create a vApp template in a catalog.
 Instantiating the resulting template recreates the vApp from which it was captured.

 The captureVApp request creates a template based on the vApp referenced in the Source element of the CaptureVAppParams request body.
-The request specifies a new name and, optionally, a new description and storage profile for the template.
-If you want the new template to overwrite an existing template in the catalog, you can specify a TargetCatalogItem in the request.
-Otherwise, the new template is stored in a new catalog item.
+The request specifies a new name and, optionally, a new description for the template.